Which Crypto Assets will Benefit from the CLARITY Act?

 The Senate Agriculture Committee focused on giving the CFTC authority over spot digital commodity markets, while the Senate Banking Committee explored definitions and stablecoin frameworks.
 Two different committees, two other priorities, lots of potential for conflict.

-The Senate Banking Committee scheduled a markup session for January 15, 2026, at 10:00 AM ET, that's when lawmakers would debate, propose amendments, and vote on whether to advance the bill.
+The Senate Banking Committee scheduled a markup session for January 15, 2026, at 10:00 AM ET, where lawmakers would debate, propose amendments, and vote on whether to advance the bill.
 Then everything fell apart.

 The core framework